Looking After Yourself

 - Join a support group so you can meet other people caring for a loved one with dementia.

-- Write down the things that you are finding difficult or would like some help with.
+- Write down the things you find difficult or would like some help with.

-- Talk to friends and family; tell them about things that are going well and things that are difficult.
+- Talk to friends and family; tell them about things that are going well and what is challenging.

 Take Care of your Health